An Onion and Two White Chicks Sittin’ Around Talkin’

 But one thing I love most about my father is his ability to love people exactly where they are.
 He can see past someone’s pain, someone’s anger or someone’s facade into their being and is able to appreciate them for everything that they are.
 He truly enjoys each relationship he has with people, knowing that each one is important in its own special way.
 Just as he enjoys admiring artwork and literature, he enjoys the beauty in humans as individuals.

-And he’s also the guy who had me believing his girlfriend before me had a deformed ear which she covered with her long hair swept to one side, and when I met her, my shock at eventually figuring out her hair covered no deformity was evident.
+And he’s also the guy who had me believing his girlfriend before me had a deformed ear which she covered with her long hair swept to one side, and when I met her, my shock evident that her hair covered no deformity.
 Yes, it was a good yarn.
 Damn good yarn.
 Oh that it were the last time he gulled me.
 He also has a way of twisting up words and phrases to make them funny.
 He’s the one who should be blogging, and honestly, he could have written that April letter.
 But those abilities don’t preclude being kind and sweet.

 Yes, personal experience is king.
 Can’t you tell from my account and Heidi’s? ;-)